AndranikAdyan/fraudDetection/README.md

    ```bash
    jupyter notebook
    ```
+2. Download the dataset and move it to the folder with the file `fraudDetection.ipynb`

-2. Open the `fraudDetection.ipynb` notebook in your browser.
+3. Open the `fraudDetection.ipynb` notebook in your browser.

-3. Run each cell in the notebook sequentially to execute the code blocks.
+4. Run each cell in the notebook sequentially to execute the code blocks.

 ## Description